Motor racing-'Extreme' Mercedes makes waves at Bahrain F1 test | Sports-Games

 The team said the quotes were incorrect.
 Horner, whose Dutch driver Max Verstappen beat Mercedes' seven times champion Lewis Hamilton to the title last year in a controversial final showdown, later told Sky Sports television he had "not paid a great deal of attention" to the Mercedes.

-"Inevitably, there's going to be a lot of debate about their interpretation.
-That's what happens with new regulations," he told F1 TV.
-"However hard you try to close off all the options, and believe me we closed off hundreds of them, the innovation in Formula One is always extreme."

-Red Bull team boss Christian Horner was quoted by Germany's Auto Motor und Sport as saying the Mercedes violated the 'spirit' of the regulations.
-The team said the quotes were incorrect.

-Horner, whose Dutch driver Max Verstappen beat Mercedes' seven times champion Lewis Hamilton to the title last year in a controversial final showdown, later told Sky Sports television he had "not paid a great deal of attention" to the Mercedes.
 "It's obviously a fairly different concept, but that's for the designer guys and aerodynamicists to get into," added the Briton.
+Verstappen said he was not worried that Mercedes, constructors' champions for the past eight years, might have gained an advantage.

+"I'm not concerned.
+We can only focus on ourselves," he told reporters at the Sakhir circuit.
+"Even if the cars look a bit different, there are so many unknown things that we need to learn about.
+I'm not worried at all."
+Hamilton's new team mate George Russell said it was not advantage anyone at the moment.

+"As Max said, they (Red Bull) have a few things coming.
+At the moment Ferrari probably look globally the strongest in every low fuel run," added the Briton.
+"They look very, very solid and if you look at their sidepods they are quite drastically different to what we have at Mercedes and Max has at Red Bull.
+Time will tell next weekend."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)